 Security: Access is restricted by your Dartmouth NetID and access groups.
 Jumbo is suitable for storing data categorized as Level 0, 1, or 2.

-Purpose: Kite is Thayer's instance of G Suite for Education.
-It enables the storage of unlimited data and is well suited for real-time collaboration.
+Purpose: Dartmouth accounts have access to G Suite for Education.
+It enables the storage of unlimited data and is well-suited for real-time collaboration.

 Pricing: As of 2014 Google offers unlimited data at no cost.
 Note that Google could change this policy at any time.

 Security: Access is restricted by your Dartmouth NetID and access groups.
 Google Drive is suitable for storing data categorized as Level 0, 1, or 2.
 Level 2 data may not be shared with collaborators outside of Dartmouth.